 Built in the 15th century, the Rector's Palace was the official residence of Dubrovnik's ruler and centre of government for over 350 years, and is today one of the city's most imposing museums

-The building, which also housed an armoury, powder magazine and prison, was badly damaged by gunpowder explosions and earthquakes over the centuries, and was restored and rebuilt in different styles, with baroque additions in the 17th century.
+The building, which also housed an armory, powder magazine and prison, was badly damaged by gunpowder explosions and earthquakes over the centuries and was restored and rebuilt in different styles, with baroque additions in the 17th century.

 Today it is also used a concert venue during the Dubrovnik Summer Festival.

 Since 1872, the Rector's Palace has housed a museum, which is today known as the Cultural History Museum, and houses displays of paintings, furniture, ceramics, weaponry and coins.
 A variety of themed exhibitions are also held throughout the year.

 Rooms in the palace have been restored to their 18th-century appearance, with elaborate period furnishings and portraits adorning the Rector's private chambers, study and state offices.
 The former courtroom, prison and chapel have also been carefully reconstructed, offering an intriguing glimpse into the later years of the Republic of Ragusa.

 If you are planning to visit Dubrovnik during your private yacht charter vacation to Croatia, please speak to your preferred charter broker.

 Alternatively, take a look at all luxury yachts for charter in the East Mediterranean.

 The Rector's Palace

 The Rector's Palace,